-Injection Volumes Less Than 2 μl
+Injection Volumes Less Than 2 ul

 When the injection valve switches to the BYPASS position, the mobile phase in the sample loop is depressurized.
-When the syringe begins drawing sample, the mobile phase is further subjected to decreasing pressure.
-If the mobile phase is not adequately degassed, small gas bubbles may form in the sample loop during the injection sequence.
-When using injection volumes < 2 $\mu l$ , these gas bubbles may affect the injection-volume precision.
-For best injection-volume precision with injection volumes < 2 $\mu l$ , use of the Agilent 1100 Series degasser is recommended to ensure the mobile phase is adequately degassed.
-Also, using the automated needle wash (see "Optimization for Lowest Carry-over" on page 42) between injections reduces carry-over to a minimum, improving injection-volume precision further.
+When the syringe begins drawing sample, the pressureof the mobile phase is decreased further.
+If the mobile phase is not degassed adequately, small gas bubbles may form in the sample loop during the injection sequence.
+When using injection volumes < 2 $\mu$ l, these gas bubbles may affect the injection-volume precision.
+For best injection-volume precision with injection volumes < 2 $\mu$ l, use of the Agilent 1200 Series degasser is recommended to ensure the mobile phase is adequately degassed.
+Also, using the automated needle wash (see "Optimization for Lowest Carry-over" on page 44) between injections reduces carry-over to a minimum, further improving the injection volume precision.